 Given the importance of English language in business, the School offers the opportunity to participate in English conversation sessions within the classroom.

-The Master program is constantly updated and adjusted to market needs through continuous interaction between faculty and a specific Executive Committee:
+The Master program is constantly updated and adjusted to market needs through continuous interaction between faculty and a specific Program Advisory Committee:

 Assopellettieri e Mipel